-Adams was born on Oct.
-30, 1735 in Quincy, Massachusetts.
+Adams was born on October 30, 1735 in Quincy, Massachusetts.
 His father was a farmer and shoemaker and the family could trace their ancestry back to the first generation of Puritan settlers in New England.
 In 1755, he graduated from Harvard College and taught grammar school for the next three years in Worcester.
 Although his father had wanted Adams to pursue a career in ministry, he chose instead to study law and then began practicing it in Boston.
-In 1764, he married a minister’s daughter, Abigail Smith, and via their letters throughout their years of marriage, we have been able to gain a lot of knowledge and insight about the times as well as their relationship.
+In 1764, he married a minister’s daughter, Abigail Smith, and via their letters throughout their years of marriage, we have been able to gain a lot of insight about the times as well as their relationship.

 John and Abigail had five children: three boys and two girls.
 One of the girls did not survive infancy, but the others reached adulthood, including John Quincy Adams, who would follow in his father’s footsteps and become president.

 Adams was fiercely against England’s power over the colonies but was a man of honor and integrity.
 In 1770, he agreed to defend the British soldiers who were being charged with murder in what is known as the Boston Massacre.
 Although the soldiers had fired on a crowd and killed five people, Adams argued that they had been provoked.

 In 1774, Adams became a representative of the First Continental Congress, and he and his cousin, Samuel Adams, argued for leaving England’s rule.
 After the Second Continental Congress the following year, Adams nominated George Washington to serve as commander of the Continental Army and he chose Thomas Jefferson to draft the Declaration of Independence.